IBM/federated-learning-lib/docs/tutorials/create_my_data_handler.md

 for the aggregator (if it has access to any dataset) and parties.
 In particular, both the aggregator and each party can specify their own data handlers in their config files.
 Note that the `data` section is optional in the config file for the aggregator.
-If the aggregator has access to a dataset, for example, a global testset, it can access the data via its data handler to monitor the global model's performance.
+If the aggregator has access to a dataset, for example, a global testset or a validation set, it can access the data via its data handler to monitor the global model's performance.
 The data handlers for each party help them to access their own training and testing data.